advanced-stack/llm-components/README.md

 - Traverse a directory tree while respecting `.gitignore` rules.
 - Format the directory structure and file contents into a readable markdown format.
 - Command-line interface for easy usage.
+- Clone a git repository and format its contents.

 ## Installation
 To install the `llm-components` library, you can use pip: